beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     (local X server), and ``vnc`` (graphical interface over VNC).
 The default mode is either ``text`` or ``cmdline``, depending on arch and distro.

+``no_autopart``
+    Omits the ``autopart`` command.
+By default when no specific partitions are requested for a recipe, the kickstart will include ``autopart`` which causes the installer to automatically select a suitable partition layout.
+Set this variable if you want to supply explicit partitioning commands in some other way, for example in a ``<ks_append/>`` section.

 ``no_<type>_repos``
     Omits repos of the given type.
 Valid types include ``variant``, ``addon``, ``optional``, and ``debug``.
 You can find which repo types are available